DIASPlanetary/Saturn_LFEs/workflow.md

 -----

 - How do you want to deal with SPICE? was thinking: change spice path to your own files or download the relevant spice kernels using this githu repo |link to Matt's Autometa|
+- Before I can do anything else I will need to know the exact workflow of the code
+- Where is the data stored, how does it integrate with the code base

 CODE TO BE CHANGED
 ------------------